Altinity/clickhouse-operator/tests/README.md

 To execute tests, you will need:

-- Python 3.8 or higher
+* Python 3.8 or higher
-- TestFlows Python library (`pip3 install testflows`)
+* TestFlows Python library (`pip3 install testflows`)
+* To run tests in docker container (approximately 2 times slower, but does not require any additional configuration):
-- Docker and docker-compose
+    - docker and docker-compose
+* To run tests natively on your machine:
+    - kubectl
+    - docker

 ## Build test image

-In order to run tests, you will need a base image.
+In order to run tests in docker, you will need a base image.
 By default it will be pulled from GitLab registry.

 You may alse build the image locally.
 To do it, make the following steps: